 "Driving into the countryside with my art supplies," Roseman recounts, "I turned onto a rural road that leads to a beautiful view where trees and shrubs demarcate green pastures and the great woodland rises in the distance.
 The summer sky was to me like a kaleidoscope of colors, from light tones of blue, violet, and crimson to magenta and ultramarine deep.
 I very much appreciate the quietude and the long, summer afternoons at my easel in the open air."

-The northeastern region of Lake Geneva has been a creative milieu for generations of writers, artists, and musicians.
+The northeastern region of Lake Geneva has been a creative milieu for generations of writers, artists, and composers.
 The novelist Fyodor Dostoyevsky, who came to Vevey in 1868, writes in correspondence to his niece: "The mountains, the water, the light - all is magic.''

 In a pasture high on a mountainside above Lake Geneva, Roseman painted a marvelous panorama of the great lake in the glow of an evening mist.
 Spring Evening - View of Mont-Pèlerin and Lake Geneva, (Soirée de printemps, vue du Mont Pèlerin et du lac de Genève), 1988, (fig. 2, below), entered the Musée des Beaux-Arts, Rouen, that same year.
 Equally enamored of "this very beautiful landscape," the Chief Curator of the Museums of France acquired the painting as a companion work to December Morning, representing two times of day traditionally devoted to prayer and meditation.